What You Need to Know About the Stack Effect

 How Well does Stack Effect Ventilation Work?

-The most crucial factor in determining the effectiveness of this type of natural ventilation is dependent upon the size of the building.
+Above all, the most crucial factor in determining the effectiveness of this type of natural ventilation is dependent upon the size of the building.
 If the building’s ceiling isn’t that high than the warm air is not actually moving away from the inhabitants.
 In these situations, ventilating with the chimney effect has negligible impact.
 Stack effect ventilation requires a high ceiling to work properly.

 The Pros and Cons of Stack Effect Ventilation